Insurance and reinsurance in Ireland: overview

 Any person seeking to acquire or dispose of a shareholding or other interest that would either give them a qualifying level of control in an insurance or reinsurance undertaking or increase that person's control above certain levels must first obtain the approval of the Central Bank.
 The relevant levels are 10%, 20%, 33% or 50% control of the votes exercisable by shareholders at a general meeting.

 On receiving a completed application for approval, the Central Bank must acknowledge receipt and begin a prudential assessment of the proposed transaction.
-This must generally be completed within 60 working days after the acknowledgement is issued but the Central Bank can extend that period to request additional information, such as confirmation of references.
+This must generally be completed within 60 working days (which can extend up to 80 working days or 90 working days in certain cases) after the acknowledgement is issued but the Central Bank can extend that period to request additional information, such as confirmation of references.
 Without pre-authorisation, the transaction is not legally valid in Ireland.

 When assessing an application for initial authorisation, the Central Bank will also assess the ownership structure of the relevant entity.
 The applicant must provide details of each direct and indirect shareholder with a holding or interest of 10% or more in the applicant.
 For captive insurance and reinsurance undertakings, the relevant holding or interest is 5% or more.